 - Protein powder or collagen

-To store breakfast cookies, simply place in an airtight container or zip top bag and keep in the fridge.
-The cookies will keep for up to 2 weeks if stored properly in the fridge.
+- To store: Simply place in an airtight container or zip top bag and keep in the refrigerator.
+The cookies will stay for up to 2 weeks if stored properly in the fridge.

 - 1 teaspoon vanilla

 - 3/4 cup old fashioned oats , more if needed

 Optional Mix In's: 1/4 cup mini chocolate chips, chopped almonds, raisins, pumpkin seeds, protein powder, flaxseeds

 - Place the peanut butter, honey and vanilla in a microwavable bowl and microwave the ingredients for 20 seconds.
 Taste and add more honey or vanilla to reach desired taste.